MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/migrate-prospect-to-cash.md

 8. Initialization the tables listed in Step 2, according to the following sections.

 9. Open the Finance and Operations app and enable the table maps, for example, account, quote, quote line, order, and order line.
 Run the initial synchronization.
-This will sync additional information from the Finance and Operations app, for example, processing status, shipping and billing addresses, sites, and warehouses.
+This process will sync additional information from the Finance and Operations app, for example, processing status, shipping and billing addresses, sites, and warehouses.

 ## Account table

 1. Enter the company name in the**Company** column, for example, **USMF**.
 2. In the **Relationship Type** column, enter **Customer** as a static value.
-You may not want to classify every account record as a customer due to business reasons.
+You may not want to classify every account record as a customer in your business logic.
-3. Enter the customer group number from the Finance and Operations app in the **Customer Group Id** column.
+3. Enter the customer group number from the Finance and Operations app in the **Customer Group ID** column.
 The Prospect to cash solution defaults **10**.
 4. If you are using the Prospect to cash solution without any customization of **Account Number**, then enter an **Account Number** value in the **Party Number** column.
 If there are customizations and you don't know the party number, then pull this information from the Finance and Operations app.

 ## Contact table